Company Logo - Home Link

 Some sunset cruise options come with drinks, while others focus on commentary from a local guide.

-Riding the 28 Tram on its steep tracks is a popular activity.
-The yellow cable car is a quintessentially Lisbon sight and will take you from one end of Lisbon to the other.
+Riding the 28 Tram on its steep tracks is a popular activity, as it is, unintentionally, a lot like a sightseeing bus and will take you from one end of Lisbon to the other.

 Considering the city is covered in steep streets, it is also a great way to rest at the end of the day.